Pandyan Civil War (1169–1177): Chola Offensive

 Following rumours that Parakramabahu was preparing for another invasion, Rajadhiraja II sent a brigade commanded by Annan Pallavarayan to launch a pre-emptive strike.
 Annan Pallavarayan invaded Polonnaruwa and destroyed Parakramabahu's preparations for the invasion.
 The Cholas also provided support to Sinhalese Prince Sri Vallabha, nephew of Parakramabahu and a rival claimant to the Polonnaruwa throne.
 Sri Vallabha decided to stay in the Chola camp, assisting the Cholas.

+The expedition that was sent with Srivallabha at its head captured and destroyed several places in Sri Lanka, including Pulaiccēri and Mahathiththa, where Parakramabahu was gathering his forces; it seized many elephants and set fire to a considerable area extending over twenty kādams from east to west and seventy kādams from north to south, killing some of the Sinhalese chieftains of the locality and taking others(soldiers) captive as prisoners of war.
+The booty captured in the course of the expedition was then duly presented to the Chola king by Annan Pallavarayan, who thus successfully counteracted all the machinations of the Sinhalese ruler.

-According to K. A. Sastri Nilakanta, Parakramabahu did a volte-face by sending costly gifts such as jewels and gold to Kulasekhara convincing him to invade the Chola Kingdom.
+According to K. A. Nilakanta Sastri, Parakramabahu made a volte-face by sending costly gifts such as jewels and gold to Kulasekhara convincing him to invade the Chola Kingdom.
 Kulasekhara invaded the Cholas but was defeated and driven out.
-Chola forces then successfully invaded the Pandya kingdom and reinstalled the Prince Vira Pandya on the throne.
+Chola forces then successfully invaded the Pandya kingdom and reinstalled Prince Vira Pandya on the throne.
 However, S. K. Aiyangar notes that Kulasekhara died in the course of the war, and his son Vickrama Pandya kept rebelling against the occupying forces.

 Aftermath

 Vira Pandya remained a client of the Cholas, however, he decided to grant independence to the Pandya country.
 His hostilities against the Cholas begun at a time when Kulasekhara's son, Vickrama was rebelling against him.
 Despite receiving assistance from Parakramabahu, he was defeated and Vickrama ascended the throne.
-The armies of Parakramabahu controlled Rameshwaram until 1182.
+The armies of Parakramabahu and Vira Pandyan controlled Rameswaram until 1182.

 Legacy

-Impact

-The war led to the weakening of the Chola kingdom, and it completely dissolved before its territory was absorbed into the rival kingdom of Pandya.
-Polonnaruwa seems to have been unaffected, Parakramabahu in 1181 invaded Burma.
-Also it's to be noted that the city of Rameshvaram remained under control of Sinhalese armies until the end of the reign of Nissanka Malla.

 Second conflict

-The death of Jatavarman Pandyan occurred in 1308, a second conflict stemmed from succession disputes amongst his sons, Jatavarman Sundara Pandyan III, the legitimate and younger son and Jatavarman Veera Pandyan II, the illegitimate older son who was favoured by the king.
+The death of Jatavarman Pandyan occurred in 1308, a second conflict stemmed from succession disputes amongst his sons, Jatavarman Sundara Pandyan III, the legitimate and younger son and Jatavarman Veera Pandyan II, the illegitimate older son who the king favoured.
 Accounts from Muslim historians Wassaf and Amir Khusrau say he was killed by Jatavarman Sundara Pandyan III in 1310.